 The Turkish Riviera is a popular destination with travellers due to its beautiful seaside resorts including Side, Antalya and Alanya, especially during the summer months.
 This gorgeous stretch of Turkish coastline covers around 120 kilometres and is defined by its sandy beaches where holidaymakers can bask in the sunshine, swim in crystal clear waters and enjoy themselves with high-octane water sports.
 There’s also plenty of relics of the Byzantine and Roman era, with plenty of awe-inspiring sights to marvel at.
-The area is also known for its many impressive natural landscapes.
+The area is also known for its many impressive natural landscapes and also as a golfer’s paradise.
 The Turkish Riviera is incredibly easy to reach, with two airports in Antalya and Alanya providing easy connections.
 Even families and travellers on a tight budget can explore the Turkish Riviera with fantastic resorts such as Kemer and Belek offering affordable alternatives.

 No matter how long you’re planning on visiting for, you’ll never run short of things to do while you’re in this popular region of Turkey.
 Find low-cost flights to popular destinations in Turkey, including Antalya and Alanya when you search online with SunExpress.